heri/studiozenkai/content/post/bots.md

 > ..

-This bot would check in an availability calendar, and provide triage for new customers.
+A step beyond x.ai, this bot would check in an availability calendar, and provide triage for new customers.
 Success would depend on past logging of customer interactions and tagging good answers.

-An assistant would provide better service, but the person would not be available at 3AM when the tooth hurts.
+An assistant would provide better service, but the person would not be available at 3AM when the tooth hurts!

 Here is another case: